25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### `useDebugValue` Hook

-`useDebugValue` can be used to display a label for custom hooks in React DevTools.
+`useDebugValue` can be used to display a label for custom hooks in React DevTools

 ```jsx
 useDebugValue(value);